PramitChandra/Sales-Analysis-Using-Power-BI/README.md

-# Sales Insights Data Analysis Project
+# Sales Insights Data Analysis Project Using PowerBI
 Instructions to setup mysql on your local computer Follow step in this video to install mysql on your local computer https://www.youtube.com/watch?v=WuBcTJnIuzo